mbianchidev/platform-engineering-roadmap/README.md

 # Plaform Engineering Roadmap

-An opinionated roadmap to become an Platform Engineer, this repo also contains a [Platform Engineering Manifesto](platform-engineering-manifesto.md)
+An opinionated roadmap to become an Platform Engineer.

+This repo also contains a [Platform Engineering Manifesto](platform-engineering-manifesto.md) which is playfully inspired by the Agile Manifesto.

 The roadmap is inspired by [Teivah's SRE roadmap](https://github.com/teivah/sre-roadmap)